 Our belief is that we can care for our food from conception to table, feeling morally justified in eating every day, as well as improving the flavor for us and our neighbors.
 Our products are boer or boer crossed goats for showing or for meat, produce, eggs, and pork.

 We now concentrate on raising and selling our healthy artisan pork.
-We acquired a curly blonde mangalitsa boar to breed our heritage breed red wattle sows in May 2016.
-They roam and feast in 4 wooded acres, and we supplement their natural foraging diet with Texas Naturals Feed non-GMO and non-soy feed out of Waco, Texas, Chaffhaye, a non-GMO alfalfa, as well as leftovers from our clean eating diet and farm produce and no hormones or antibiotics ever.
-Come visit our farm, feed our pigs, pet our silly goats, and take home some fresh eggs.
+We have a mangalitsa boar, two red wattle sows and most recently, two hereford sows.
+They roam and feast in 4 wooded acres, and we supplement their natural foraging diet with Texas Natural Feeds non-GMO and non-soy feed out of Waco, Texas, Chaffhaye, a non-GMO alfalfa, fermented crimped barley, as well as leftovers from our clean eating diet and farm produce and no hormones or antibiotics ever.
+Come visit our farm, feed our pigs, pet our silly goats, and take home some artisan pork cuts and fresh eggs.

 Chubby Dog Farm chickens are some of the happiest chickens in Texas.
 They sleep in a deluxe chicken coop and run, complete with two feet of hardware cloth buried in concrete to keep them safe, and then they free range in the electric fenced goat paddock during the day.
 We feed our chickens conventional feed and sell the eggs for $3 per dozen, but if we had enough interest, we would certainly upgrade our feed to non-GMO or organic and raise the price per dozen in order to cover the cost of the feed.